galanonym/.vim/readme.md

-    (insert) <C-x><C-f> - try to autocomplete a file path (insert) <C-x><C-l> - try to autocomplete a whole line (insert) <C-y> - copy a character from the line above to current line
+    (insert) <C-x><C-f> - try to autocomplete a file path (insert) <C-x><C-l> - try to autocomplete a whole line (insert) <C-y> - copy a character from the line above to current line (insert) <C-e> - copy a character from the line below to current line

 Buffers (open files)